 The Falkland Islands offer a second instance of birds with a similar disposition.
 The extraordinary tameness of the little Opetiorhynchus has been remarked by Pernety, Lesson, and other voyagers.
 It is not, however, peculiar to that bird: the Polyborus, snipe, upland and lowland goose, thrush, bunting, and even some true hawks, are all more or less tame.
-As the birds are so tame there, where foxes, hawks, and owls occur, we may infer that the absence of all rapacious animals at the Galapagos, is not the cause of their tameness here.
-The upland geese at the Falklands show, by the precaution they take in building on the islets, that they are aware of their danger from the foxes; but they are not by this rendered wild towards man.
-This tameness of the birds, especially of the waterfowl, is strongly contrasted with the habits of the same species in Tierra del Fuego, where for ages past they have been persecuted by the wild inhabitants.
-In the Falklands, the sportsman may sometimes kill more of the upland geese in one day than he can carry home; whereas in Tierra del Fuego, it is nearly as difficult to kill one, as it is in England to shoot the common wild goose.
+As the birds are so tame there. where foxes, hawks, and owls occur, we may infer that the absence of all rapacious animals at the Galapagos is not the cause of their tameness here.
+The upland geese at the Falklands show, by the precaution they take in building on the islets, that they are aware of their danger from the foxes, but they are not, by this, rendered wild towards man.
+This tameness of the birds, especially of the waterfowl, is strongly contrasted with the habits of the same species in Tierra del Fuego, where for ages past they have been persecuted by the wild inhab-In the Falklands, the sportsman may sometimes kill more of the upland geese in one day than he can carry home, whereas in Tierra del Fuego it is nearly as difficult to kill one as it is in England to shoot the common wild goose.

-In the time of Pernety (1763), all the birds there appear to have been much tamer than at present: he states that the Opetiorhynchus would almost perch on his finger; and that with a wand he killed ten in half an hour.
-At that period the birds must have been about as tame as they now are at the Galapagos.
-They appear to have learnt caution more slowly at these latter islands than at the Falklands, where they have had proportionate means of experience; for besides frequent visits from vessels, those islands have been at intervals colonized during the entire period.
-Even formerly, when all the birds were so tame, it was impossible by Pernety's account to kill the black-necked swan-a bird of passage, which probably brought with it the wisdom learnt in foreign countries.
+In the time of Pernety (1763), all the birds there appear to have been much tamer than at present; he states that the Opetiorhynchus would almost perch on his finger, and that with a wand he killed ten in half an hour.
+At that period the birds must have been about as tame as they now are at the

-I may add that, according to Du Bois, all the birds at Bourbon in
+Galapagos.
+They appear to have learned caution more slowly at these latter islands than at the Falklands, where they have had proportionate means of experience; for, besides frequent visits from vessels, those islands have been at intervals colonized during the entire period.
+Even formerly, when all the birds were so tame, it was impossible, by Pernety's account, to kill the black-necked swan-a bird of passage, which probably brought with it the wisdom learned in foreign countries.

-1571-72, with the exception of the flamingoes and geese, were so extremely tame, that they could be caught by the hand, or killed in any number with a stick.
-Again, at Tristan d'Acunha in the Atlantic, Carmichael\ states that the only two land-birds, a thrush and a bunting, were "so tame as to suffer themselves to be caught with a hand-net."
-From these several facts we may, I think, conclude, first, that the wildness of birds with regard to man, is a particular instinct directed against him, and not dependent on any general degree of caution arising from other sources of danger; secondly, that it is not acquired by individual birds in a short time, even when much persecuted; but that in the course of successive generations it becomes hereditary, With domesticated animals we are accustomed to see new mental habits or instincts acquired and rendered hereditary; but with animals in a state of nature, it must always be most difficult to discover instances of acquired hereditary knowledge.
-In regard to the wildness of birds towards man, there is no way of accounting for it, except as an inherited habit: comparatively few young birds, in any one year, have been injured by man in England, yet almost all, even nestlings, are afraid of him; many individuals, on the other hand, both at the Galapagos and at the Falklands, have-been pursued and injured by man, but yet have not learned a salutary dread of him.
-We may infer from these facts, what havoc the introduction of any new beast of prey must cause in a country, before the instincts of the indigenous inhabitants have become adapted to the stranger's craft or power,
+I may add that, according to Du Bois, all the birds at Bourbon in 1571-72, with the exception of the flamingoes and geese, were so extremely tame, that they could be caught by the hand, or killed in any number with a stick.
+Again, at Tristan d'Acunha, in the Atlantic, Carmichael\ states, that the only two land-birds, a thrush and a bunting, were "so tame as to suffer themselves to be caught with a hand-net."
+From these several facts, we may, I think, conclude, first, that the wildness of birds with regard to man is a particular instinct directed against him, and not dependant on any general degree of caution arising from other sources of danger; secondly, that it is not acquired by individual birds in a short time, even when much persecuted, but that in the course of successive generations it becomes hereditary.
+With domesticated animals we are accustomed to see new